A new therapy is now offering hope to people who suffer from sleep apnea but don’t need a continuous positive airway pressure (CPAP) machine.

 “Instead of using a mask, the Inspire device stimulates the tongue directly to move away from the throat to treat sleep apnea,” Dr. Girdhar explains.

 An ideal candidate for Inspire Therapy is someone who has moderate to severe obstructive sleep apnea, has a BMI of less than 35 and has tried but failed CPAP therapy for at least three months.

 “Treatment of sleep apnea, also known as the ‘silent killer,’ is imperative as this disease process is associated with many long-term complications including cardiac arrhythmia, stroke, hypertension, diabetes, cancer, fatigue and depression,” Nicholas Eberly, DO, one of our ENT providers, adds.

-There is a three-step process for Inspire Therapy: assessment, implant procedure and then activation and titration.
+There is a three-step process to determine if someone is a candidate for Inspire Therapy: assessment, implant procedure, followed up activation and titration.

 A pulmonologist will order a sleep study and the ENT physician performs an endoscopy to determine if you are a candidate for Inspire.
 A sleep endoscopy is an outpatient procedure that lasts five to 10 minutes and has minimal recovery time.